1992 Cummins N14 and N14 CELECT™ Troubleshooting & Repair Manual (P/N 3810456-01)

 Cummins Manual Features & Content Preview

-- This 1992 Cummins N14 and N14 CELECT diesel engine documentation covers 300 BHP through 460 BHP power ratings for on-highway and industrial applications
+- This 1992 Cummins N14 and N14 CELECT diesel engine documentation covers 300 BHP through 460 BHP power ratings for on-highway and industrial applications.

-- Official Cummins Engine Company publication, Bulletin No. 3810456-01, printed July 1992
+- Official Cummins Engine Company publication (Bulletin No. 3810456-01), printed in July 1992.

-- Contains 47 logical troubleshooting symptom charts for issues ranging from excessive smoke and low power to engine vibration and starting difficulties
+- Contains 47 logical troubleshooting symptom charts for issues ranging from excessive smoke and low power to engine vibration and starting difficulties.

 Technical Data Preview